pbiggar/phc/doc/manual/representingphp.rst

 <title>Comparison to the PHP grammar</title>

 <para>
-	Finally, the &phc grammar is much simpler than the official grammar, and as a consequence more general.
+	Finally, the |phc| grammar is much simpler than the official grammar, and as a consequence more general.
 The class of programs that are valid according to the abstract grammar is larger than the class of programs actually accepted by the PHP parser.
 In other words, it is possible to represent a